-- 1. Readings as assigned. - 2.
+- Attendance: Class attendance is required.
+Class is held weekly.
+You must attend class regularly and promptly, either in-person, or remotely if you signed up for this modality.
+More than two absences will reduce your grade in the course, unless there are extenuating circumstances.
+Significant patterns of tardiness may add up to an absence as well. - 2.
 Written reflections: Students are asked to keep a journal (which can be just a word or google doc) of reflective writings.
 Most weeks, you are to write a one to two-page reflection on either the material of the class, some aspect of the lecture that you found interesting or provoking, something you read in the assigned readings, or something you're thinking about that any of our course material covers.
 None of these reflections will be shared with the class.
 Reflections are not discussion posts.
 However, on occasion, students may be asked to share some aspect of what would have been shared in these reflections during a particular class time. - 3.
-Group preparation in a Moral Monday CT-sponsored event sometime in May 2023.
-(More details to follow) - 4.
-Final Paper: The final project will consist of either: - a.
+Final Paper: The final project will consist of either:

 Option 1: Research Paper.
 A 20-page essay, which incorporates course texts and additional texts or articles to analyze the character of nonviolence.
-This will be a major research paper on the nature of nonviolence and/or a particular current or historical event involving nonviolence. - b.
+This will be a major research paper on the nature of nonviolence and/or a particular current or historical event involving nonviolence.

 Option 2: Nonviolent Action and Short Paper.
 A 10-page essay that incorporates texts from the course and describes your participation in nonviolent action either of your own accord or as part of a larger group or organization.
 This option requires participating in something that makes the list of Gene Sharp's 198 Methods of Nonviolent Actions.